vfx-rs/cppmm/README.md

 ## Quick start
-You must have LLVM and clang installed.
-I've tested it with llvm 10.0.1 and 11.0.0.
-To run the tests you'll need USD 20.05, OIIO 2.2.8 and OpenEXR 2.5.5 installed.
+You must have LLVM and clang 11.0.0 and available on your $PATH.
+To run the tests you'll need OpenEXR 2.5.5 installed.
 Other versions may work but the tests will fail as they rely on diffing the output, which will have the version numbers baked into the type names.

 ### Checkout
 The repository includes spdlog and nlohmann::json as submodules, so clone with `--recursive`: